Open Source Bridge is accepting proposals for our 2017 conference, happening 20-23 June, 2017 in Portland, Oregon.

 - Rise of the Indie Web, Tantek Çelik

-How did you get something to work?
-Show us how to write the script, configure the utility, debug the code.
-Share your best recipes.
+How do you get a project to work?
+Show us how to write the script, run the business, debug the code, and raise the funding.
+Share your most effective projects.

 From the beginner to the advanced level, we’re looking for tips, tutorials, best practices, and collaborative development sessions.
-Share what you know about your favorite tools, programming languages, and development techniques.
+Share what you know about your favorite tools, programming languages, development techniques, and business practices.
 Example topics from the past include “Data Science in the Open” and “Hands-on Virtualization with Ganeti.”

-We know that a recipe works, but why?
-Show us the science behind the recipe.
+We know that something works, but why?
+Show us the science behind the practice.
 Explain the components of a project and how they interact.

 Explore how our technology works on the lowest levels, and what that can teach us about optimal use.
 Tell us your analysis and profiling techniques, how implementation affects function, and what a kernel is made of.
 Example topics from the past include “OSWALD: Lessons from and for the Open Hardware Movement” and “Doing NoSQL with SQL.”